WALL-E/SimpleWebRTC-server/README.md

 # WebRTC signaling server for SimpleWebRTC

-This is private signaling WebRTC server demo it does not depend on `signaling.simplewebrtc.com:8888`.
+This is private signaling WebRTC server demo.
+It does not depend on `signaling.simplewebrtc.com:8888`.

 ## Running demo